-COLLEGE OF COLLEGE OF ARCHITECTURE, DESIGN, AND THE ARTS , DESIGN, AND' THEARTS School/Regional Department Office Name Rank Period of Leave Salary Salary Alt Period of Leave Alt Salary Alt Period of Alt Salary Concise Statement Leave School of Theatre Music Yayoi Uno Evenett Professor Second semester two-thirds pay two-thirds pay To research postwar operas and film music, which impacts the and Music (Spring) fields of musicology, music theory, and music cognition, and to conduct archival work in Japan and France; and to complete four commissioned and peer-reviewed articles for publication and to give an invited presentation in Germany.
-COLLEGE OF ENGINEERING GINEERING Civil & Materials Engineering Farhad Ansari Professor Academic Year two-thirds pay To perform site research and instrumentation of buildings and bridges in order to understand the mechanisms responsible for longevity of structures in ancient cultures; and to apply the findings to hazard mitigation and resilience and to courses.
-Electrical & Commuter Faur Daviela Tuninetti Denfacer Academic Vear One-halfnav one-halfnav To expand seearch from Information Theory for Window ry for Machine the Learning the department n health over the mography, cs and the Imperial a imperial dream ctorian and yly the findings to veral disciplines. arspectival nature sh three to four d to begin the k on the topic.
-Communications betwoek to Information Theory for Machine Communications Networks to Information Theory for Machine Learning; to develop expertise in recent Manchine Learning advances; and to apply the findings to enhance the department curricultum.
-To complete a study of the effect of education on health over the life cycle, impacting the fields of economics, demography, sociology, and public health.
-To write chapters for a second book, "Bio-Philica and the Imperial Nation State", which examines how the Vicconian imperial dram of a "Oreater Bhaim" was integral to the late-Vicconian and Ed wardian bio-politicnal imagination; and to apply the findin geto develop coursework to attract students across several disciplines.
-To research foundational questions about the perspectival nature of mental and linguistic representation; to publish three to four peer-reviewed papers in philosophy journals; and to begin the process of organizing the findings to write a book on the topic.
-ICES Vac aut pay RTS AND SCIEN full pay full pay full pay COLLEGE OF LIBERAL ARTS AND SCIENCES First semester (Fall) Second semester (Spring) Second semester (Spring) 106524011 COLLEC Professor Assistant Professor Second semester full pay (Spring) Assistant Professor Second semester [full pay (Spring) Robert Kaestner Nasser Mufti Aidan Douglas Gray Economics English Philosophy
+COLLEGE OF COLLEGE OF ARCHITECTURE, DESIGN, AND THE ARTS , DESIGN, AND 1 THE ARTS School/Regional Office Department Name Rank Period of Leave Salary Alt Period of Leave Alt Salary Concise Statement School of Theatre and Music Music Yayoi Uno Everett Professor Second semester (Spring) two-thirds pay To research postwar opens and film music, which impacts the fields of musicology, music theory, and music organiton, and to conduct archival work in Japan and France; and to complete four commissioned and peer-reviewed articles for publication and to give an invited presentation in Germany.
+COLLEGE OF ENGINEERING GINEERING Civil & Materials Engineering Farhad Ansari g Farhad Ansari Professor Academic Year two-thirds pay To perform site research and instrumentation of buildings and bridges in order to understand the mechanisms responsible for longevity of structures in ancient cultures; and to apply the findings to hazard mitigation and resilience and to courses.
+Electrical & Computer Engr Daniela Tuninetti Professor Academic Year one-half pay in the common interest of the control of the contro COLLEG COLLEGE OF LIBERAL ARTS AND SCIENCES RTS AND SCIEN CES Economics Robert Kaestner Professor First semester (Fall) full pay To complete a study of the effect of education on health over the life cycle, impacting the fields of economics, demography, sociology, and public health.
+English Nasser Mufti Assistant Professor Second semester (Spring) full pay To write chapters for a second book.
+Bio-Politics and the Imperial Nation-Stars, which examines how the Victorian imperial dream of a "Creater Britain," was integral to the late-Victorian and Edwardian bio-political imagination; and to apply the findings to develop coursework to attract students across several disciplines.
+Philosophy Aidan Douglas Gray Assistant Professor Second semester (Spring) Second semester (Spring) full pay To research foundational questions about the perspectival nature of mental and linguistic representation; to publish three to four perserved papers in philosophy journals; and to began the process of organizing the findings to write a book on the topic.